panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 quote('Hello World', { char: '*' }); // => '*Hello World*'
 quote('Sunny day');                  // => '"Sunny day"'
 ```

-Notice that a destructuring assignment replaces the `config` parameter in function's signature.
+The destructuring assignment replaces the `config` parameter in the function's signature.
 I like that: `quote()` becomes one line shorter.

-`= {}` on the right side of destructuring assignment ensures that an empty object is used if the second argument is not specified at all `quote('Sunny day')`.
+`= {}` on the right side of the destructuring assignment ensures that an empty object is used if the second argument is not specified at all `quote('Sunny day')`.

 Object destructuring is a powerful feature that handles efficiently the extraction of properties from objects.
 I like the possibility to specify a default value to be returned when the accessed property doesn't exist.
-As a result, you avoid `undefined` and the problem related to handling it.
+As a result, you avoid `undefined` and the hassle  around it.

 **Tip 5: Fill the object with default properties**

-If there is no need to create variables for every property as the destructuring assignment does, the object that misses some properties can be filled with default values.
+If there is no need to create variables for every property, as the destructuring assignment does, the object that misses some properties can be filled with default values.

 The ES2015 `Object.assign(target, source1, source2, ...)` copies the values of all enumerable own properties from one or more source objects into the target object.
 The function returns the target object.

-For instance, you need to access the properties of `unsafeOptions` object, which not always contains its full set of properties.
+For instance, you need to access the properties of `unsafeOptions` object that doesn't  always contain its full set of properties.

 To avoid `undefined` when accessing a non-existing property from `unsafeOptions`, let's make some adjustments: